A unified-description of curvature, torsion, and non-metricity of the metric-affine geometry with the M\"{o}bius representation: Introduction

 STEGR is, on one hand, obtained by the imposition of vanishing torsion that is realized in the use of the so-called St\"{u}kelberg fields~\cite{BeltranJimenez:2019esp}.
 This theory describes gravity in terms only of the non-metricity.
 Furthermore, the imposition of the so-called coincident gauge leads to a specific subclass that is equivalent to GR with excepting the second-order derivative terms of its action functional~\cite{BeltranJimenez:2017tkd,BeltranJimenez:2022azb}.
 It is nothing but what Einstein first treated for deriving his field equations when applying the variational principle~\cite{Einstein:1916cd}, although it implies also that this subclass of GTG is deprived of the property of the covariance~\cite{Mukhopadhyay:2006vu}.
 On the other hand, TEGR is obtained by the imposition of vanishing non-metricity and describes gravity in terms only of the torsion.
 However, differing from STEGR, unveiling the true identity of vanishing non-metricity from the viewpoint of its gauge structure is still under development.
-One of the reasons for this situation would be the lack of a unified description of non-metricity with curvature and torsion.
-In fact, geometries that are characterized by both curvature and torsion have a unified description labeled as Riemann-Cartan geometry~\cite{Cartan:1951,Kobayashi:1989,Kobayashi:1996}.
-In this geometry, these geometric quantities are constructed by the so-called Cartan connection, which is the extension of the Ehresmann connection by using the M\"{o}bius representation~\cite{Kobayashi:1972,Mielke:1987,Hehl:1994ue}, of a principal bundle with the affine gauge group.
-This approach to constructing the geometries makes it possible to unveil its gauge structure and the true identity of vanishing torsion (and also vanishing curvature).
-Therefore, a unified description in the same manner that takes also non-metricity into account would open the way for unveiling the true identity of vanishing non-metricity.
-In addition, once this approach is realized, the unified description would make it possible to scrutinize the gauge structure not only of GTG but also of MAG.
-Furthermore, just alternating the gauge group, the unified description allows us to easily switch the metric-affine geometry to another geometry.
+One of the reasons for this situation would be the lack of a unified-description of non-metricity with curvature and torsion.
+Here, the jargon the ``{\it unified-description}'', this is nothing but the main subject of the current paper, means that both curvature and non-metricity can be derived from Cartan's structure equation by using a common connection 1-form.
+In fact, geometries that are characterized by both curvature and torsion have the unified-description labeled as Riemann-Cartan geometry~\cite{Cartan:1951,Kobayashi:1989,Kobayashi:1996}.
+In this geometry, these geometric quantities are constructed by the so-called Cartan connection, which is the extension of the Ehresmann connection by using the M\"{o}bius representation of a principal bundle with the affine gauge group~\cite{Kobayashi:1972,Mielke:1987,Hehl:1994ue}.
+This approach to constructing the geometries makes it possible to unveil its gauge structure and the true identity of vanishing torsion (and also vanishing curvature)~\cite{BeltranJimenez:2022azb,Gomes:2023hyk,Bahamonde:2023piz,Bahamonde:2024sqo}.
+Therefore, a unified-description in the same manner that takes also non-metricity into account would open the way for unveiling the true identity of vanishing non-metricity.
+However, to author's knowledge, there is no previous work for the unified-description on curvature and non-metricity.
+In addition to this point, once this approach is realized, the unified-description would make it possible to scrutinize the gauge structure not only of GTG but also of MAG.
+Furthermore, just alternating the gauge group, the unified-description allows us to easily switch the metric-affine geometry to another geometry.
 Combining the so-called In\"{o}n\"{u}-Wigner group contraction~\cite{Segal:1951,Wigner:1953}, the relationships among each geometry could be unveiled, and a new geometry, or equivalently, a new geometric quantity, would also be discovered.
-The purpose of the current paper is to provide the mathematical fundamentals of a unified description of curvature, torsion, and non-metricity for the above investigations.
+The purpose of the current paper is to provide the mathematical fundamentals of a unified-description of curvature, torsion, and non-metricity for the sake of the above investigations.